theonewhowritesthedocs/lwms-docs/docs/core_functions/inspection.md

 </CustomDetails>

-Once you are done with all the samples in the QC Order, click the <IIcon icon="fa:gears" width="17" height="17"/> button at the bottom to go to the [Create Activity](./inspection.md#create-activity) screen.
+Once you are done here, click **Previous** at the bottom to go back to the [Sample: Samples Summary](./inspection.md#sample-samples-summary) screen and continue with other samples, if applicable.

+Once there are no more samples left, you will be automatically taken to the [Final QC Order Summary](./inspection.md#final-qc-order-summary) screen.

 ### Test: Tests Summary